This workshop sought to address two main concerns, namely:

 This topic was borne out of and sought to be a continuation of the discussion generated in our successful 2015 workshop on SA-Zim relations in partnership with FES.
 China was mentioned by panelists and participants alike several times, in the context of analysing SA-Zim relations.
 It is clear that one cannot gain a comprehensive analysis of the SA-Zimbabwe relationship without including an analysis of both Zimbabwe’s and South Africa’s strong bilateral relationships with China, plus the three-way dynamics and regional/international aspects.

-Chair: Mr Tawanda Sachikonye, Researcher at SALO
+Chair: Mr Tawanda Sachikonye, Senior Researcher at SALO

 Opening Remarks: Mr Andreas Quasten, Assistant Director, Friedrich-Ebert-Stiftung (FES)

 - Prof Mills Soko, Associate Professor of International Political Economy at the Graduate School of Business (GSB), University of Cape Town